3018

 Published Dec 18, 2024 11:48 PM by The Maritime Executive

 The United Kingdom has owned Diego Garcia within the Chagos Archipelago since 1814, and had hitherto rebuffed attempts by Mauritius to assert that the archipelago should have been transferred to Mauritius when it gained independence from Britain in 1968.
 The United Kingdom has leased the island of Diego Garcia to the United States for its exclusive use as a military base since 1966.
-The lease runs without break clause until 2036, with a renewal option thereafter.
+The lease to the United States runs without break clause until 2036, with a renewal option thereafter.

 The United States maintains a secure major airfield on Diego Garcia, as well as a naval support base that can host a full range of naval vessels from nuclear submarines to aircraft carriers.
 The protected lagoon is used as an anchorage for ships of MPS Ships Squadron Two, a strategic logistic reserve kept afloat and ready for use by US Marines and the US Army in the Middle East region should the need arise.
 At such times, the airfield becomes a key base for long-range strike and reconnaissance aircraft.
+A break in cloud cover yesterday showed the main apron of the airfield without parked-up visiting aircraft, but it could become busy if Iran follows through with its threat to rapidly accelerate its nuclear weapons program.